#33 How to Overcome Anxiety: A Biblical Perspective

 Application:

-Start a “Truth Over Fear” list: Write down common anxious thoughts and find a Bible verse to counter each one.
+– Start a “Truth Over Fear” list: write down common anxious thoughts and pair each one with a Bible verse that counters it.

-When anxiety arises, pause and ask, “What does God’s Word say about this?”
+– When anxiety arises, pause and ask, “What does God’s Word say about this situation?”

 Practical Application: Journaling, Memorizing Verses, Gratitude Practice